Guatemala confirms warrant for presidential candidate

-GUATEMALA CITY — A court in Guatemala says an arrest warrant has been issued for a former Guatemalan prosecutor who is running for president.
+GUATEMALA CITY — A Guatemalan court said Tuesday that an arrest warrant has been issued for a former Guatemalan prosecutor who is running for president.

 But because Thelma Aldana was formally registered Tuesday by the election board as a candidate in the June elections, under Guatemalan law she has immunity from prosecution.